ScooloV/bbpedia/docs/dungeon_bowl/set-up.md

-Both coaches then place their teams in the dungeon and their re-roll markers onto their dugout before quickly explaining the details of their team for their opponent\'s benefit.
+Both coaches then place their teams in the dungeon and their re-roll markers onto their dugout before quickly explaining the details of their team for their opponent's benefit.

 Below are some examples of ways you could choose to lay out the dungeon.
 You can choose to use one of the layouts given here, or create